Löwenzahn: Format

-Each 30 minute episode is dedicated to a separate issue or theme and consists mainly of related short featurettes, which explain, explore and educate how things of everyday life and even complex systems work.
+Each 24, formerly 30 minute episode is dedicated to a separate issue or theme and consists mainly of related short featurettes, which explain, explore and educate how things of everyday life and even complex systems work.
 It spans a wide variety of topics from technology and industry to something as mundane as how the postal service works.

-Its central character Peter (Lustig as himself; later Guido Hammesfahr as 'Fritz Fuchs') is a handy and technophile middle-aged man with childlike curiosity, seeking an eco-friendly and self-sustaining lifestyle.
+Its central character (Peter Lustig as himself; later Guido Hammesfahr as 'Fritz Fuchs') is a handy and technophile middle-aged man with childlike curiosity, seeking an eco-friendly and self-sustaining lifestyle.
 Early in the series he moves from his city house to the outskirts of "Bärstadt" and into a blue caravan, which has become the shows landmark and a stable part of German popular culture.
 Peter manages to arrange his big lot of furniture from the house around the confined space of the caravan and finds some creative new ways to put them to use.
 The wardrobe is being transformed into an outside toilet room including a water flushing system and a glass cabinet is added to the cabin wall as a bay window.
 With a seating area that can be transformed into a bed by a pulley system and folding up furniture Peter manages to actually fit a sitting/dining area/bed, a small kitchen and a study area into the small camper.
 The bath tub however was placed outside.
 On top of the cabin he created a terrace which can be reached by stairs entirely made of chairs.
 The remodelling of his new home set the tone for the many DIY elements of upcoming episodes.
 However, Peter's adventurous and inquisitive nature also tends to get him into trouble throughout the series.

+The most common side character is Herr Paschulke (Helmut Krauss).
+He is shown as the complete opposite of Peter: He has a conservative, fuddy-duddy lifestyle, is lazy and obese, eats mostly unhealthy food like pizza and burgers, doesn't do any sports, has no interest in a more environmentally friendly lifestyle and often mocks Peter's views and ideas.
+Nonetheless, they do get along greatly.
+Sometimes, Peter also manages to get Paschulke to do things he doesn't want to do, like climbing on a mountain in the Bavarian Alps.